 - A cover letter of no more than 1500 words describing the visual arts project and its progress to date

 - 5 work samples from the last three years.
+Applicants should not exceed this limit.
+Only 5 images will be accepted in the application.
 Images can be submitted in the following ways:

 - Images as jpegs or pngs at least 1200 pixels on the long side and labeled with the artist’s name, followed by the image number. (example: mtwain01.jpg, mtwain02.jpg).
 A matching image list (Filename, Title, Size, Medium, Year) must also be submitted with all entries.